fsprojects/fantomas/docs/docs/contributors/Pull request ground rules.md

 [<Test>]
 let ``preserve compile directive between piped functions, 512`` () = ...
 ```
-You don't need to repeat this number for test that are a deviations for the original report problem.
+You don't need to repeat this number for tests that are deviations from the original report problem.

 ### Verify signature files